microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 ## Explore IntelliSense

 In the `helloworld.cpp` file, hover over `vector` or `string` to see type information.
-After the declaration of the `msg` variable, start typing `msg.` You should immediately see a completion list that shows all the member functions, and a window that shows the type information for the `msg` object:
+After the declaration of the `msg` variable, start typing `msg.` as you would when calling a member function.
+You should immediately see a completion list that shows all the member functions, and a window that shows the type information for the `msg` object:

 ![Statement completion IntelliSense](images/wsl/msg-intellisense.png)